alf45tar/Pedalino/README.md

 Pedalino is designed to work with the majority of expression pedals on the market, but there are a few popular pedal types which are incompatible and need to use adapters in order to work with Pedalino.

+Pedalino is designed to work with external footswitch and expression pedal connected via a stereo 1/4" TRS jack.

-Each port is a stereo 1/4" TRS socket connected as follow.
+Each stereo TRS socket should be connected as follow.

 Pedal|TIP - Digital Pin|RING - Analog Pin|SLEEVE - Ground
 -----|-----|-----|-----